enriquedlh97/base-platform-replit-v1-web/README.md

    - API Docs: http://localhost:8000/api/v1/docs
    - Supabase Studio: http://localhost:54323

+   After login, navigate to Knowledge Base and add your Calendly link at the top, then click Save.

 **Note**: After signing up, you'll be redirected to the Knowledge Base page where you can immediately start adding business information.
 Workspaces are automatically created on first access.

 5. **Generate API Client** (when backend schema changes)